scheott/MLFundamentals/README.md

 # MLFund
-This repository is all of the code from my ML Fundamentals class
+This repository is all of the code from my ML classes